-The school has a well-developed system for the reporting of Child Protection concerns about individual, family or groups of vulnerable pupils.
+The school has a well-developed system for the reporting of Child Protection concerns about individual, family or groups of vulnerable students.
 At the time of this policy review, the school is supporting children who are subject to CP Child in Need plans and LA support.
 Support is in place for Looked After Children (LAC) from more than one LA.
 There is appropriate expertise within the school to support the LA EHA process which if appropriate is led by the school or supported by the school.

-There is a planned Safeguarding element to the PSHE formal curriculum, which is designed to build resilience and awareness of how pupils can keep themselves safe and is supported by the LA and other agencies and services.
+There is a planned Safeguarding element to the PSHE formal curriculum, which is designed to build resilience and awareness of how students can keep themselves safe and is supported by the LA and other agencies and services.
 In addition, the school has responded to emerging concerns within the locality such as rail tack safety and more general issues such as the use of 'Legal Highs'.

-- Our School Community fully recognises our responsibility to safeguard and promote the welfare of all of our pupils. - We believe that not only is this a moral and statutory responsibility but we know that children who feel safe and secure at school are more likely to achieve their full potential. - We understand that the standards for positive and appropriate behaviour and mutual respect are set by example by our staff. - Vulnerable children and those with additional needs are supported. - We accept and carry out our responsibility to act on any suspicion, disclosure or belief that a child is suffering or at risk of suffering harm.
+- Our School Community fully recognises our responsibility to safeguard and promote the welfare of all of our students. - We believe that not only is this a moral and statutory responsibility but we know that children who feel safe and secure at school are more likely to achieve their full potential. - We understand that the standards for positive and appropriate behaviour and mutual respect are set by example by our staff. - Vulnerable children and those with additional needs are supported. - We accept and carry out our responsibility to act on any suspicion, disclosure or belief that a child is suffering or at risk of suffering harm.
+This includes acknowledging that sexual violence and sexual harassment is happening within our school and the wider community.
+We commit to supporting those who are at risk of being, or may have been a victim and have a zero tolerance approach to any sexual violence or harassment.
+In this context, zero tolerance means that this type of behaviour will not be ignored and should the school become aware of sexual violence or sexual harassment this will be taken seriously and dealt with, in line with the school's behaviour policy.